← Back to Blog

 Carrier Compatibility Issues

-Robokiller's call forwarding-based implementation — which routes calls through Robokiller's infrastructure before delivering them to your device — is carrier-dependent.
+Robokiller's call forwarding-based implementation — which routes calls through Robokiller's infrastructure before delivering them to a device — is carrier-dependent.
 Recent reviews from Verizon users in particular document scenarios where the forwarding setup did not function correctly without clear disclosure before purchase.
 Users report having to contact customer support to determine whether their carrier configuration was compatible, and some describe the app as non-functional on their plan.

 This is an inherent limitation of any call blocker that relies on call forwarding (as opposed to on-device call screening).
 The approach that works flawlessly on T-Mobile may require additional setup or may not work at all on certain Verizon plans.